Transcatheter aortic valve replacement: Transaortic approach

+Transcaval approach

 The transcaval approach has been applied to a smaller number of patients who are not eligible for transfemoral, transapical, or transaortic approaches.
 In the transcaval approach a tube is inserted via the femoral vein instead of the femoral artery, and a small wire is used to cross from the inferior vena cava into the adjacent abdominal aorta.
 Once the wire is across, a large tube is used to place the transcatheter heart valve through the femoral vein and inferior vena cava into the aorta and from there the heart.
 This otherwise resembles the transfemoral approach.
 Afterwards, the hole in the aorta is closed with a self-collapsing nitinol device designed to close holes in the heart.

+Subclavian approach

 In the subclavian approach, an incision is made under the collarbone under general anesthesia, and the delivery system is advanced into the correct position in the aortic valve.
 The delivery system is then removed and the incision is sutured closed.